Meg Ryan Opens Up on Being Labeled ''America's Sweetheart'' and Quitting Acting

 Meg explained, "Gwyneth and I did a movie together when Jack my son was 3-months."
 The When Harry Met Sally star then rhetorically asked, "What was wrong with me going to work when he was 3-months-old?"

-Broaching the top of being "America's sweetheart," Gwyneth talked to Meg about being pigeon-holed by society.
+Broaching the topic of being "America's sweetheart," Gwyneth talked to Meg about being pigeon-holed by society.

 "You’re either intelligent or sexual or maternal, and I really feel like we’re at a time where those borders are coming down, and it’s coming with a lot of cultural upheaval in a way.
 In a certain respect, everyone in the culture is very comfortable with you in one archetype, " said Gwyneth, who then asked, "What was that like for you?"